Quantum metrology with linear Lie algebra parameterisations: Lie algebras and quantum dynamics

 The row-$j$ column-$k$ element corresponds to $[\sigma_j,\sigma_k]$.

-Commutator tables give a nice visual summary, but we can't directly use one in an equation.
 To represent the commutator table in a form amenable to algebraic manipulation, we use the \emph{structure constants}, an array of scalars denoted $\Gamma_{jk}^l$.
-Let $X_j$ represent a general element of the algebra.
-In the case of the Pauli algebra, we have $X_1=\sigma_x$, $X_2=\sigma_y$, $X_3=\sigma_z$.
-Then the commutator of any two elements can be written as:
+Let $X_j$ represent a general element of the algebra, for example in the Pauli algebra, we have $X_1=\sigma_x$, $X_2=\sigma_y$, $X_3=\sigma_z$.
+The commutator of any two elements can be written as

-Here we use the Einstein summation convention, of sums whenever there is a repeated index on one side of the equation.
-In this case, $l$ appears in two places on the right-hand side, so we sum over this index.

-The structure constants are simply another way of representing the commutator table.
-For example, the relation $[\sigma_x,\sigma_y]=2i\sigma_z$ can be written as
+Here we use the Einstein summation convention of sums whenever there is a repeated index on one side of the equation.
+In this case $l$ appears in two places on the right-hand side, so we sum over this index.
+As a concrete example, the relation $[\sigma_x,\sigma_y]=2i\sigma_z$ can be written as:

 which gives

 From the anti-symmetric nature of the commutator $[X_j,X_k]=-[X_k,X_j]$, we have the relation $\Gamma_{jk}^l=-\Gamma_{kj}^l$.